Pamela Roberts PhD, OTR/L, SCFES, FAOTA, CPHQ, FNAP

 Touro University International

 California State University, Northridge

 Washington University School of Medicine

 Black, T. M., Roberts, P. S., Livesay, S. L., & Hickey, J. V. (2016).
 Stroke rehabilitation.
 In J. V. Hickey & S. L. Livesay (Eds.), The continuum of stroke care: An interprofessional approach to evidence-based care.
 Philadelphia, PA: Wolters Kluwer.
-Link to full text
+Full text

 Vision impairments are highly prevalent after acquired brain injury (ABI).
 Conceptual models that focus on constructing intellectual frameworks greatly facilitate comprehension and implementation of practice guidelines in an interprofessional setting.
 The purpose of this article is to provide a review of the vision literature in ABI, describe a conceptual model for vision rehabilitation, explain its potential clinical inferences, and discuss its translation into rehabilitation across multiple practice settings and disciplines.

 Roberts, P. S., Mix, J., Rupp, K., Younan, C., Mui, W., Riggs, R. V., & Niewczyk, P. (2016).
 Using functional status in the acute hospital to predict discharge destination for stroke patients.
 American Journal of Physical Medicine & Rehabilitation, 95, 416-424. doi:10.1097/PHM.0000000000000412 Abstract →

 OBJECTIVE: The aim of this study was to determine whether functional status, as measured by the AcuteFIM instrument, can be used to predict discharge destination of stroke patients from the acute hospital setting.